zpainter/iassist/content/community/qualitative-social-science-and-humanities-data-interest-group.md

 Email the leadership team, ***QSSHDIG [ at ] gmail.com*** for more information or to sign up for our mailing list.

-## Register now for the 2025 workshop series on qualitative data analysis tools.
+## Register now for the spring 2026 presentations on qualitative data analysis

-Throughout the year, QSSHDIG and the Professional Development committee is hosting a [series of workshops <span class="fas fa-external-link-alt"></span>](https://iassistdata.org/blog/2025/02/02/announcing-the-2025-iassist-workshop-series/) on technology for qualitative research.
-The workshops are intended to offer both researchers and those who consult with qualitative researchers an introductory overview of the technology presented.
+QSSHDIG and the Professional Development committee is hosting a [series of workshops <span class="fas fa-external-link-alt"></span>](https://iassistdata.org/blog/2026/03/05/announcing-the-spring-2026-presentations-on-qualitative/) where presenters share their experiences and insight into doing qualitative work with a variety of data types and methods.
+The series aims to bring together qualitative researchers across disciplines to see the variety of approaches to working with qualitative data, a process that is often invisible to the reader of published researchers and a challenge for new researchers to learn.

 Please direct any questions on the workshop series to Jess Hagman jhagman ( at ) illinois.edu.

 <!--<a class="btn btn-template-main" href="https://sites.google.com/uncg.edu/iassistqsshdig/home" target="_blank">Visit QSSHDIG</a>-->